BC-Li/bc-li.github.io/_posts/2020-12-8-spaceinvaders.md

 author_profile: true
 toc: true
 ---
-Space Invaders on FPGA is a project migrated from this [repo](https://github.com/nikkatsa7/SpaceInvadersFpgaGame).
 This article aims at explaining how the project is built and some logic behind it.

 # Modules